chuckstack/chuckstack.github.io/src-ls/postgres-convention/column-convention.md

 - `updated_by_uu` - uuid foreign key reference to the database user/role that last updated the record.
 - `table_name` - generated column that hard-codes the name of the table.
 - `stk_session_uu` - (not implemented yet) must be set with every insert and update.
 This tells events (and everything else) what where the details (user,role,docdate, etc...) surrounding this change.
+- `revoked` - timestamptz indicating if a record has been soft deleted and can no longer be modified.
+- `is_revoked` - boolean derived/generated from `revoked` indicating if a record has been revoked.
+If a record has an `is_revoked`=true, the record should not be be returned as an option for selection in future lists and drop down fields.

 Notes: